Frequently Asked Questions

 Yes, the selection committee allows a two-week grace period for letters of recommendation.
 Please note that it is the applicant’s responsibility to ensure letters are submitted.
-Applicants will not receive notification from fellowship program staff indicating that one or more letters are missing from an application.
+Applicants will not receive notification from fellowship program staff indicating that letters are missing from an application.

-Can I submit my application without the letters of recommendation?
+Can I submit my application without the letter of recommendation?

-Applications can be submitted once you have made the two recommendation requests through Interfolio.
-The letters do not need to be received in order for an applicant to submit the remainder of their application by the deadline.
+Applications can be submitted once you have made the recommendation request through Interfolio.
+The letter does not need to be received in order for an applicant to submit the remainder of their application by the deadline.
 If you have technical difficulties submitting your application, contact Interfolio directly for assistance.

 - Arts Library Special Collections